-Carried forward from 2014 ICS Allocation SUBTOTAL 2015 income \$ 0.00 \$ 4000.00 \$ 4000.00 EXPENDITURE FROM 2015 BUDGET Contribution to officer's travel expenses (actual travel expenses exceeded the budget slightly) \$ 3926.31 SUBTOTAL 2015 expenditures \$ 3926.31 To be carried forward to 2016 \$ 73.69
+Carried forward from 2015 \$ 73.69

+ICS Allocation \$ 3000.00

+SUBTOTAL 2016 income \$ 3073.69

+EXPENDITURE FROM 2016 BUDGET

+Contribution to officer's travel expenses \$ 3073.69

+(actual travel expenses exceeded the budget slightly)

+SUBTOTAL 2016 expenditures \$ 3073.69

+To be carried forward to 2017 \$ 0.00

-6. BUDGET REQUESTS AND ICS COMPONENT FOR 2016
+6. BUDGET REQUESTS AND ICS COMPONENT FOR 2017

 In order to accelerate the pace of work in establishing GSSPs within the Cambrian, we request a modest increase in funds from ICS as compared to previous years.
-This will be especially important in 2016 because of the need for Voting Members of the Subcommission to be present at the ISCS field meeting in Australia, where we will have the opportunity to examine and discuss potential GSSP stratotypes in the lower part of the Cambrian System.
-The proposed increased funding is also targeted at field research on key sections by Working Group members and young scientists.
-Also, we request support for Voting Members to attend the International Geological Congress meeting in Cape Town, South Africa.
+This will be especially important in 2017 because of the need for Voting Members of the Subcommission to be present at the ISCS field meeting in Newfoundland, where we will have the opportunity to examine and discuss the problems surrounding the base of the Cambrian GSSP.
+The Newfoundland meeting will also provide an opportunity to examine key sections in the uppermost part of the Cambrian.
+The proposed increased funding is also targeted at field research on other key sections by Working Group members and young scientists.